galbismallz/voracious-kimchi/README.md

 ## -> *** ****** Network

 **Sneak preview**:  Also a secret, it's potentially weeks away from being finished so I don't want to ruin the surprise.
 I will say only that I've been through the MVP of this project and it's...wild.

+## -> Chuzzlehunt Part 2

+**Sneak preview**:  Coding challenges + online treasure hunt + awesome people.
+I've heard word it's coming soon.